 The internet is the best medium to gain a different perspective from one’s own.
-The best way to do so is to follow the thoughts of a specific person.
 The internet enables people to share thoughts as they develop.
 It’s not the thoughts themselves that are important, though, it’s the process that produces them.
-It’s better to follow a few people deeply than it is to subscribe to an institution with broad coverage.
+It’s better to follow a few people deeply than it is to follow many people widely.

 Most people still filter the content they consume at the institution level.
 They read The New York Times or The Washington Post.
 This was the only feasible filter when content was bundled such that a reader could only access it via subscriptions to specific institutions.
 That hasn’t been the case for some time now.
 The internet has enabled a Cambrian explosion of content of all kinds, with a much wider range of quality.
 Even within institutions, quality varies widely.
 Hundreds of people write for The New York Times each year.
 Most of them aren’t the best source of information on the topics they write about.
 Ben Thompson nailed it in FiveThirtyEight and the End of Average:

 Most of what I read is the best there is to read on any given subject.
 The trash is few and far between, and the average equally rare.
 This, of course, is made possible by the Internet.
 No longer are my reading choices constrained by time and especially place.
 Why should I pick up the Wisconsin State Journal – or the Taipei Times – when I can read Nate Silver, Ezra Klein, Bill Simmons, and the myriad other links served up by Twitter?
 I, and everyone else interested in news, politics, or sports, can read the best with less effort – and cost – than it ever took to read the merely average just a few short years ago.